NATIONAL INFECTION CONTROL WEEK

 The Planning Committee

-- An interest in the project and a willingness to serve
+- An interest in the project

 - Representation from various areas of the workplace (e.g. Housekeeping, Food Services, Volunteers, Direct Care)